 Ethereum and DApp Primer

-Ethereum is a blockchain protocol with a BTC-esque cryptocurrency called ETH (ether).
-To a degree much greater than Bitcoin, Ethereum allows users to code verbose smart contracts, or DApps (decentralized apps), that can be stored on the blockchain (for a fee).
+Ethereum is a blockchain protocol with a BTC-esque cryptocurrency called ether (ETH).
+To a degree much greater than Bitcoin, Ethereum allows users to code verbose smart contracts or decentralized applications (DApps), that can be stored on the blockchain for a fee.
 Once a DApp is deployed, users can run its functions (again, for a fee).
 The functions are executed by the miners, and the output is written to the blockchain.
-Among other things, a DApp can hold ETH and write functions that define how ETH will be transferred from the DApp.
+Among other things, a DApp can receive and store ETH and define functions for how ETH can be transferred from the DApp.
 DApps can also create their own currencies and circulate them as tokens.
 ERC20 tokens are compliant with a widely used Ethereum standard and can interoperate with existing wallet software, web-based exchanges, and token-tracking websites.

 The first wave of cryptocurrencies, starting in the 1980s, attempted to digitize government-issued currency (or fiat currency, as cryptocurrency enthusiasts say).8 The second wave, represented prominently by Bitcoin,7 provide their own separate currency—issued and operated independently of any existing currencies, governments, or financial institutions.
 Bitcoin’s currency (BTC) is issued in fixed quantities according to a hardcoded schedule in the protocol.